-PERCEIVED GOALS OF THE LEGISLATIVE ASSEMBLY IN CREATING OR ALTERING RENAISSANCE ZONE INCOME TAX CREDITS AND EXEMPTIONS
+PERCEIVED GOALS OF THE LEGISLATIVE ASSEMBLY IN CREATING OR ALTERING RENAISSANCE ZONE TAX CREDITS AND EXEMPTIONS

 Provisions of Chapter 40-63 were first enacted during the 1999 legislative session through the passage of House Bill No. 1492.
 The bill authorized the governing body of a city to apply to the Office of Intergovernmental Assistance to designate a portion of that city as a renaissance zone.
-The bill provided that income tax and property tax exemptions could be granted to taxpayers investing in real property within a renaissance zone and also authorized a historic preservation and renovation tax credit for investment within renaissance zones.
+The bill allowed income and property tax exemptions for single-family residential property purchased in a renaissance zone and property purchased or leased for business or investment purposes.
+The bill also allowed an income tax credit for investment in the historic preservation or renovation or renaissance zone property and investment in a renaissance fund corporation.
 Upon a review of the legislative history relating to the bill, the perceived goal of the Legislative Assembly in creating renaissance zone credits and exemptions was to provide incentives to encourage the rejuvenation of inner cities.
 The estimated fiscal effect of renaissance zone credits and exemptions could not be determined during the 1999 legislative session.

-Various sections of Chapter 40-63 were amended during the 2001 legislative session through the passage of Senate Bill No. 2033 and House Bill No. 1460.
+The first amendments to Chapter 40-63 were made during the 2001 legislative session through the passage of Senate Bill No. 2033 and House Bill Nos.
+1049 and 1460.
+House Bill No. 1049 changed multiple references to "the office of intergovernmental assistance" to "the division of community services."
 Senate Bill No. 2033 authorized a city to apply to the Division of Community Services at any time during the duration of a zone to expand a previously approved renaissance zone to up to 20 square blocks.
-The bill provided that the use of grant funds as the sole source of investment in the purchase of a building or space in a building would not qualify a taxpayer for a tax exemption or credit available for renaissance zone investments, and grant funds could not be counted in determining if the cost of rehabilitation met or exceeded the current true and full value of a building.
-The bill also authorized a city to request the Division of Community Services remove a portion of an approved renaissance zone that is not progressing after five years and make a one-time adjustment of the boundaries to add another area to the original zone.
-The bill allowed an income tax exemption and property tax exemption for a taxpayer who rehabilitated residential or commercial property as a zone project.
-The bill provided that if the cost of a new business purchase or expansion of an existing business, approved as a zone project, exceeded \$75,000, and the business was located in a city with a population of not more than 2,500, an individual taxpayer could elect to take an income tax exemption of up to \$2,000 of personal income tax liability in lieu of the exemption on income derived from the business.
-The bill removed the December 31, 2004, expiration date for the historic preservation and renovation tax credit and reduced the credit for historic preservation and renovation from 50 percent of the amount invested to 25 percent of the amount invested, up to a maximum of \$250,000.
-The bill provided that a taxpayer could not be delinquent in payment of state and local tax liability to be eligible for a tax benefit with respect to investments in a renaissance zone.
+The bill provided that the use of grant funds as the sole source of investment in the purchase of a building or space in a building would not gualify a taxpayer for a renaissance zone tax exemption or credit, and grant funds could not be counted in determining if the cost of rehabilitation met or exceeded the current true and full value of a building.
+The bill also authorized a city to request the Division of Community Services remove a portion of an approved renaissance zone that is not progressing after 5 years and make a one-time adjustment of the boundaries to add another equal, contiguous area to the original zone.
+The bill allowed an income and property tax exemption for a taxpayer who rehabilitated residential or commercial property as a zone project.
+The bill provided that if the cost to purchase a new business, or expand an existing business, exceeded \$75,000, and the business was located in a city with a population of not more than 2,500, an individual taxpayer could elect to take an income tax exemption of up to \$2,000 of personal income tax liability in lieu of the exemption on income derived from the business.
+The bill removed the December 31, 2004, expiration date for the historic preservation and renovation tax credit and reduced the credit from 50 percent of the amount invested to 25 percent of the amount invested, up to a maximum of \$250,000.
+The bill provided that a taxpayer could not be delinquent in payment of state or local tax liability to be eligible for a tax benefit provided in Chapter 40-63.